neuroio/neuroio-python/README.md

 ## Release History

+* 0.0.7
+    * Updated library to latest API version (at the time of this release - 1.3.0)
+    * Updated requirements
+    * Updated README & docs
 * 0.0.6
     * Updated library to latest API version (at the time of this release - 1.2.1)
     * Updated README & docs